erik1066/pop-os-setup/README.md

 install.sh -O -)"
 ```

-An "Oh My Zsh!... is now installed" message should appear in the termal output.
+An "Oh My Zsh!... is now installed" message should appear in the terminal output.
 You may be prompted to set ZSH as your default shell.

 ### Optional: Enable ZSH syntax highlighting
 Install syntax highlighting for ZSH by running: